january3/vtree2/docs/articles/vtree2_for_vtree_users.md

 whether a node corresponds to the variable “Sex”:
 `node_col == "Sex" & is.na(Sex)`.
 That works.

-I am still thinking how to solve it in a better way.

 ``` r
 data(FakeData, package="vtree")
 library(cowplot)